HamedFathi/DotLiquidExtended/README.md

 }
 ```

-Obviously, The entire variables with `name` in their names will ignore from checking same as all variable with `nullable` filter. `myVar | nullable`
+Obviously, The entire variables with the exact `name` word in their names will ignore from checking same as all variables with `nullable` filter. e.g. `myVar | nullable`

 By default you can use a pre-defined `ignore_safe_var`
  filter to skip this checking.